carrozzi/macsec-reorder-dpdk/ARCHITECTURE.md

 MACsec (IEEE 802.1AE) encrypts Ethernet frames and includes anti-replay protection using a Packet Number (PN).
 Receivers typically reject packets that arrive out of order.
 This application solves the problem when network paths cause packet reordering, allowing MACsec to work over such links.

+### Typical Deployment Scenarios

+1. **Multi-path routing**: ECMP or load-balanced links that cause packet reordering
+2. **Network devices with buffering**: Switches/routers that may delay certain packets
+3. **Asymmetric links**: Traffic taking different paths in each direction
+4. **WAN optimization devices**: Devices that may reorder packets during optimization

 ## Architecture Diagram

 ```